patrickmch/Bouldering-Competition-API/readme.txt

 -have other user validate send
 -function to pull down results for the comp
 -create user password field w/encryption
-  +use flask user authentication
+  +use flask user authentication?
--use flask validation
+-use flask validation ?